23 Free Sales Plan Templates | How to Create (with Examples)

 Components of a Sales Plan

 Developing a sales plan that impacts sales in a company should be the primary objective.
 The set goals should be specific, realistic, measurable, and attainable.
-Generally, a sales plan can be categorized into market and customer research, sales forecasting and goal setting, and prospecting and partnerships.
-Below are the fundamental components of a sales plan.
+Generally, a plan can be categorized into market and customer research, sales forecasting and goal setting, and prospecting and partnerships.

-Executive Summary and Scope
+Executive summary and scope

 An executive summary is a brief outline of the contents of the sales plan.
 The scope is the depth that the plan shall cover in terms of sales.
 An executive summary and scope introduce the reader to what they should expect to find in the document by concisely discussing the sales goals and strategies and stating the specific period in which the plan is to be implemented.

-Target Customers
+Target customers

 Target customers are the people the company aims to cater to with its products and services.
 Identifying the target customers ensures the company may not spend time and resources on the wrong customers who would not buy their products.
 Target customers should be defined by any traits common amongst most existing and projected customers – customer profile.